yenumP/Google-Data-Analytics-Capstone-Project/README.md

 ### Project Overview
-This capstone project serves as the culmination of the Google Data Analytics Professional Certificate, utilizing publicly available data in accordance with the specified license agreement.
+This capstone project serves as the completion of the Google Data Analytics Professional Certificate, utilizing publicly available data in accordance with the specified license agreement.

 ### About The Company